 Ensure that you always use suitable accessories and that they are placed in the oven the right way around.

-Slide the wire rack in with the embossed "microwave" facing the appliance door, and the curved lip pointing downwards.
+Insert the wire rack with the open side facing the appliance door and the curved lip pointing downwards.
 Always place ovenware, tins and dishes on the wire rack.